epics-extensions/EPNix/README.md

 # EPNix

-EPNix (pronunciation: like you are high on mushrooms) is a way of building and packaging EPICS IOCs using the [Nix] package manager.
+EPNix (pronunciation: like you are high on mushrooms) provides a way of building and packaging EPICS IOCs using the [Nix] package manager.

 By leveraging the Nix package manager, it provides several advantages compared to packaging EPICS the traditional way: